wormdotdev/worm.dev/content/blog/creatine/index.md

 ![Creatine reactions - (Kreider 2017) - CC BY-SA 4.0](creatine-reactions.png)

 It is produced in the liver and kidneys, and because we can produce it, around 1-2 grams a day, it is not “essential” in our diet.
-However, supplementing has some significant benefits, as you will see, especially if your intake in food is low.
+However, supplementing has some significant benefits, and the general population are probably not getting enough in the diet - almost 50% short of expected intake in the US [^Ostojic2021].
+Some chronic conditions like liver disease, autism spectrum disorders, multiple sclerosis can also result in lower creatine reserves [^Ostojic2021].

 The biggest source in our diet is meat.
-A pound of uncooked beef or salmon contains about 1-2g of creatine (Kreider 2017).
+A pound of uncooked beef or salmon contains about 1-2g of creatine [^Kreider2017].
 Most of us are not eating a pound of meat or fish per day.

-Vegetarians, not surprisingly, generally have lower intramuscular creatine stores and may benefit more from supplementation.
+Vegetarians, not surprisingly, generally have lower intramuscular creatine stores and *may* benefit more from supplementation.

 What is its purpose in the body?

 - When cells have a surplus of creatine and ATP (cellular energy source), ATP can donate a phosphate group to form phosphocreatine.
 Phosphocreatine acts as an "energy buffer" to regenerate lost ATP.
-Supplying more creatine can bring cells closer to saturation, maximizing the ability to regenerate energy for intense activity.
+Supplementing creatine can saturate cells with creatine and phosphocreatine, maximizing the ability to regenerate energy for intense activity.

 ## Dosing